 Wolf & Pravato are deeply saddened by this event and our hearts go out to the passengers who were injured and upset by the fire and evacuation.
 Commercial aviation accidents are certainly the biggest profile disasters in contemporary society and are almost some of the most tragic of such accidents.
 Although most flights are safe, recent plane crashes in Venezuela and Greece serve as stark reminders to the ever-present dangers that accompany air travel.

-In all cases of aviation accidents it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
-If you or a loved one is a victim of an airplane accident, contact Wolf & Pravato – Florida’s highly experienced personal injury lawyers.
+In all cases of aviation accidents, it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
+If you or a loved one is a victim of an airplane accident, contact the law offices of Wolf & Pravato – Florida’s highly experienced personal injury lawyers.